a-type/website/src/pages/blog/lofi-migrations.md

 (1cc and 1dd 'sneak in' because they are before the first version 2 operation, 2e)
 ```

-This feels simple at first, but we have to remember that Client B has already stored those operations.
+This feels simple at first, but we have to remember that Replica B has already stored those operations.
 We now have to include logic for B to filter its own operation set as part of its migration (which isn't awful, but undercuts the simplicity of this option).
+Plus, B loses its changes!
+Offline blips can happen anytime while doing realtime collaboration, and this would end up looking like a confusing stutter.

-Another option is to decide that time is relative, after all, and if Client B was working on a version of the data which is now 'old,' well, aren't all their changes in the logical 'past?'
+Another option is to decide that time is relative, after all, and if Replica B was working on a version of the data which is now 'old,' well, aren't all their changes in the logical 'past?'
 We could insert them in order behind every version 2 operation without dropping them:

 ```
 A,B: 1a, 1b, 1c, 1cc, 1d, 1dd, 1ee, 1ff, 1gg, 1hh, 2e, 2f, 2g, 2h, 2i